Industrial Thermometers Information

-- Maximum shock and vibration the device will be exposed to while in use.
-High levels of shock and vibration can affect the temperature sensing mechanism making the device less accutate
+Maximum shock and vibration the device will be exposed to while in use.
+High levels of shock and vibration can affect the temperature sensing mechanism making the device less accurate.

 Industrial thermometers are used in manufacturing, automotive, HVAC, food and beverage, construction, and other applications.

 Singh, S. K. Industrial Instrumentation and Control.
 3rd ed.
 New Delhi: Tata McGraw-Hill, 2009.
 Print.